-Panel 12.1 Case study: East River tunnels, New York (1904)
+Panel 12.2 Case study: East River tunnels, New York (1904)

 The concept of target cost is not new.
-In 1904, The Pennsylvania, New York and Long Island Railroad Company wished to link up its Long Island system with Manhattan Island and its main terminal on 7th Avenue.
+In 1904 The Pennsylvania, New York and Long Island Railroad Company wished to link up its Long Island system with Manhattan Island and its main terminal on 7th Avenue.

-This major tunnelling project required four tunnels each 23 feet in diameter to be constructed under the East river.
+This major tunnelling project required four tunnels each 23 feet in diameter to be constructed under the East River.
 The job was anticipated to be difficult and dangerous - a real high-risk project.
-The client came to a private agreement with Yorkshire contractor Weetman Pearson without putting out to public tender, indeed no other contractors were interested.
-The agreement specified a payment of 18 million gold dollars (£3.5 million) with a project duration of five years.
-Pearson agreed to pay half of any excess cost up to \$2 million and to take half of any savings as a bonus.
-He was thus backing his judgement up to \$1 million or £200,000.
+The client came to a private agreement with Yorkshire contractor Weetman Pearson without putting out to public tender; indeed, no other contractors were interested.
+The agreement specified a payment of 18 million gold dollars (£3.5 million) with a project duration of 5 years, controversially on a cost-plus-percentage basis with a target cost.
+Pearson agreed to pay half of any excess cost up to US\$ 2 million and to take half of any savings as a bonus.
+He was thus backing his judgment up to \$1 million or £200,000.

-Eight tunnelling shields were required, for the ground conditions varied from quicksand requiring compressed air working, to hard rock requiring drilling and blasting.
-Despite tremendous difficulties including fires in the tunnels, the last of the tunnels were joined up three and a half years from the sinking of the first shaft.
+Pearson decided to work from each side to the middle.
+Eight tunnelling shields were thus required, for the ground conditions varied from quicksand, requiring compressed air working, to hard rock, requiring drilling and blasting.
+Despite tremendous difficulties including fires in the tunnels the last of the tunnels were joined up 3.5 years from the sinking of the first shaft.
+Pearson was greatly relieved; the use of his eight shields had earned him a time bonus and established his name in the USA.

-Source: Young, 1966.
+Source: Young, 1966; Middlemas, 1963